Taran-0107/Sahayak/README.md

-# Update the README.md content to include the Calendar Page feature

-updated_readme_content = """# Sahayak — AI-Powered Assistant for Bureaucrats
+# Sahayak — AI-Powered Assistant for Bureaucrats

 **🏆 Built at IIT Kharagpur Hackathon**